Did you always want to be a writer and artist?

 What’s your best part of your job?

 Many things.
 Landing on a good idea.
 Figuring out how to bring it to life.
 Hearing from people who have bought or received one of my books.
 Speaking with groups to share inspiration, ideas and connection.
 Watching people own their uniqueness.
 Helping workshop participants create something beautiful and meaningful.
-Basically, whenever I feel like people can feel their own feelings through my work — mission accomplished!
+Basically, whenever my work is a bridge to the message of one's heart — mission accomplished!

 And your least favorite part?